 We find fossils (q), therefore millions of years is true (p)

 This is one of the most common fallacies I’ve seen in a secular worldview and it is espoused over and over again.
-This could just as easily be reversed for creation (just switch the words “millions of years” with “creation”) which shows the arbitrariness of the fallacy.
+This could just as easily be reversed for creation (just switch the words “millions of years” with “Creation and the Flood”) which shows the arbitrariness of the fallacy.

 Propaganda is used to get people to act on something or believe something by simply appealing to something or someone.
 Advertisements are mastery at this: